AbhiXverse/Solidity-journey/Day 08/Solidity Notes.md

 //  Outside this function, x does not exist
 ```
-So, if oyu delcare a variable inside a functino or a block {}, you can't use it outside
+So, if you declare a variable inside a function or a block { }, you can't use it outside that block

+- For-loop variables only exist inside the loop
--
+    - e.g:
+function loop() public